 Contributes to organizational discussion and efforts on the broad range of issues facing education and school public relations.

-Works with a task force on special projects related to the specific member group or subject matter expert group.
+Works with a task force on special projects related to the specific member group or subject matter expert group, as needed.

-Supports building member competency in strategic and effective school public relations as it relates to the represented specific member group or subject matter expert group.
+Supports building member competency in strategic and effective school public relations as it relates to the represented specific member group or subject matter expert group, as needed.

 Informs specific member group or subject matter expert group about issues and activities of NSPRA.

 Works with Regional Vice Presidents to achieve goals.

 Identifies and recruits association members from the representative professional or subject matter expert group.